PrimeTimeTran/cs-coderbook/README.md

 ## Objectives

-To test your abilities in full stack web development using the M.E.R.N. stack.
+An example full stack web application.

-In full stack development it's help to contemplate the flow of data.

-The flow of full stack will always be from `Client > Server` then `Server > Client`.
+- React
+- Node
+- Netlify
+- Heroku

 ### Web/Admin > Server/API

-At a high level, when users are inserting data into our database, the flow will be like the following.
+The flow of data will be like the following when users are inserting data into our database.

-`Input > Handler > Submit Handler > Action > API > Controller > Handler > Database`
+`Input > Handler > Submit Handler > Action > REST API > Request > Controller > Handler > Database`

 ### Server/API > Web/Admin

-At a high level, when our user is requesting data the flow of the data wil lbe like so.
+The flow of data will be like the following when users are requesting data from our database.

-`Database > Handler > Controller > REST response > Action > Reducer > Component > User Interface`
+`Database > Handler > Controller > REST API > Response >Action > Reducer > Component > User Interface`

 ### Requirements